bgebhardt/obsidian-workspace-manager/INFO and TODOs.md

 Place to hold notes and future todos for the project.

+# Status 07-04-2025

+So it successfully writes to the workspaces.json and if immediately after the change I close and reopen the vault the workspace that wasn't loaded will be changed.

+The workspace that was open is automatically saved.

+I workaround would be to make a "Dummy" workspace active and move between spaces.

 # Debounce info

 TODO: need to add debounce to save calls likely.